droman892/react-scoreboard/README.md

 ## Business Use Case

-- Individual needs a straight-forward application for tracking varying integer values (e.g., games, reps/sets)
+- Individual needs a straight-forward application for tracking varying values (i.e., names, points, and time).

 ## Status